haiku/website/content/blog/nielx/2023-10-28_haiku_developer_tools_update_october_2023.md

 tags = ["haiku", "software"]
 +++

-This article lists some of the recent updates for developer tools that are available in the HaikuPorts applications.
-Many of these can be installed the HaikuDepot.
+This article lists some of the recent updates for developer tools that are available in the HaikuPorts repository.
+Many of these can be installed from HaikuDepot.

 This is the first article on this topic, but it may become a regular (quarterly?) series.
 Let me know in the comments what you find of these notes, and what else you think should be covered.